trans-travel/trans-travel/us/tn.md

  * Trans women are generally housed with men.
  * Trans men are generally housed with women.
  * Nonbinary people are housed according to sex assigned at birth.
+ * If [SB468](https://legiscan.com/TN/text/SB0468/2025) is passed, trans
+   people would be required to be housed according to sex assigned at birth. (updated Apr.
+17, 2025)

 ## Legal Definition of Sex